 Q. We’re getting a hot tub!
 Wanna come over?

-Before you start building your hot tub patio or gazebo, be aware that some sites require special conduit to protect against electrical shock.
+Before you start building your hot tub patio or gazebo, be aware that some sites require special conduits to protect against electrical shock.
 Any unprotected below-ground wire should not be buried within five feet of the pool or hot tub, and water features should never be installed below power lines or close to outdoor outlets or lighting.
 We can assist you in determining the best location for your hot tub by inspecting your existing power panels and connections, pointing out hazards and suggesting the ideal location for your underground wiring and maintenance cutoff panel.
 Inviting one of our experts to help you plan your site can save you from purchasing the wrong equipment or hot tub unit, and by trusting a qualified electrician, you are preserving your home and safety.